Understanding Tuition & Fees

 In the 2016 - 2017 school year, regular students at Broadview Entertainment Arts University were billed $14,400, prior to modifications for financial need.
 From this total, the price tag on tuition was $13,500. $900 was the charge for fees.

 Alas, this college doesn't offer any tuition discounts to in-state students.

-Tuition and fees take care of the cost of attendance for one year of school, but do not include room and board, which is an additional cost you will incur if you decide to stay on campus.
+Broadview Entertainment Arts University fees and tuition is the sum quoted to undergrads for one year of attendance, not including room and board.
 Note many students have financial aid and scholarships that decrease their total cost.

 The subsequent table shows the expenses defined above for the 2016 - 2017 academic year.

 For more info, check out Broadview Entertainment Arts University Part Time Tuition & Fees.

 There continues to be a growth of 6.7% in Broadview Entertainment Arts University fees and tuition for out-of-state students in the past five years.
 Tuition grew by 0.0% and fees grew by N/A. This school year, undergraduates can anticipate paying $15,360 based on current estimates.